facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ### Setup the User Interface

+Add a new item of type _class_ to the _ViewModel_ folder.
+Call the class _Constants.cs_ and add the following code to it.
+Make sure to replace the string _Your Facebook App ID here_ with your Facebook App ID that you obtained earlier when you created your app on the Facebook Developer Portal.

+    public class Constants
+    {
+        public static readonly string FacebookAppId = "Your Facebook App ID here";
+    }

 In App.xaml.cs add the following four variables to hold the Facebook OAuth Access Token, the User's ID once they have logged in into Facebook, a flag to keep track that the user has already been authenticated and the FacebookSessionClient class which wraps the Facebook OAuth login in a convenient fashion:

     internal static string AccessToken = String.Empty;